imup-io/client/README.md

      api key
   -locate.url value
-     The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -no-gateway-discovery
+     The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -log-to-file
+     if enabled, will log to the default root directory to use for user-specific cached data -no-gateway-discovery
      do not attempt to discover a default gateway -no-speed-test